until we launch our new division on January 1st!

 Tools That Can Streamline Your UX Research

-Added 20th Jan 2022
+By Brucira | Added 20th Jan 2022

 Be it recruiting participants for your UX research or creating surveys for the same, a lot of work goes on in this stage of designing.
 What if there were tools that could help save your time, make work more effective and automate research tasks?
 In the last few years, a bunch of such tools has popped up in the industry.
 From helping you conduct user testing to conducting user interviews, these tools can help speed up your entire process.
 Here’s a list of 11 tools you can use for your UX research requirements.